 During her PhD, Claire developed novel methods for controlling the architecture of neuronal networks in vitro and demonstrated mechanisms underlying the emergence of spontaneous activity.
 She joined UC Berkeley for her postdoctoral fellowship and developed optogenetic methods in vivo by taking advantage of the transparency of the zebrafish larva.
 In this small vertebrate model, Claire used optogenetics to study sensory-motor integration, analyzing the processing of visual, mechanosensory and chemosensory pathways modulating locomotion.
 Since 2011, Claire started her team at the Brain and Spinal cord Institute in Paris.
 She is interested in deciphering the neuronal circuits that integrate information from the brain, from the periphery and from internal cues in order to modulate locomotion and posture as a function of inner physiological states.

-We would like to thank Feng Quan, Laura Desban, Martin Carbó-Tano, Mathilde Lapoix, Mingyue Wu, Adna Dumitrescu, Jenna Sternberg, Maxime Kermarquer, Claire Wyart's lab and Teresa Nicolson's lab for letting us use the videos they've captured and for their help with the development of ZebraZoom.
+We would like to thank Feng Quan, Laura Desban, Martin Carbó-Tano, Mathilde Lapoix, Mingyue Wu, Adna Dumitrescu, Jenna Sternberg, Maxime Kermarquer, Biswadeep Khan, Jane Yam, Claire Wyart's lab, Teresa Nicolson's lab and the Semmelhack Lab for letting us use the videos they've captured and for their help with the development of ZebraZoom.
 We would also like to thank Thomas Preat's lab and Nicolas Renier's lab for letting us use the videos they've captured.

 In the unlikely event where the email address above wouldn't work (or if you email us and don't get any response), you can also contact us at: email@example.com

 We welcome all questions and feedback regarding our open-source software ZebraZoom.

 We are also available for hire if you need help analyzing animal behavior: see the paid services section above.